Diabetes and Hair loss – is there a link?

 What should you do if your sugar levels are under control and you are still losing hair?

 There are plenty of treatment options available to you.
-Minoxidil and Finasteride are 2 great treatment options that can help strengthen your hair and prevent any further hair loss.
+Minoxidil and finasteride are two great treatment options that can help strengthen your hair and prevent any further hair loss.

-If you would like hair back in areas that have none then a FUE hair transplant could also be an option for you too.
-Our hair loss Doctors at The Treatment Rooms London are happy to explore your diagnosis and take you through all the treatments available to you.
+If you would like hair back in areas that have none, then a FUE hair transplant could also be an option for you.
+Our hair loss doctors at The Treatment Rooms London are happy to explore your diagnosis and take you through all the treatments available to you.

 Celebrities with diabetes

-Also there are some well known celebrities who have type 1 and type 2 diabetes (5):
+Also, some well-known celebrities have type 1 and type 2 diabetes5:

 - Tom Hanks (Type 2)